giovanni-iannaccone/WebWeaver/CONTRIBUTING.md

 4. Push your changes to your fork.
 5. Create a pull request to the main repository.

+Read <a href="/docs/">documentation</a> to know more about the actual implementation of WebWeaver

 ## 👨‍💻 Development guidelines
 - **Modularity**: functions should be small and focused on a single responsibility
 - **Separation of Concerns**: maintain clear separation between business logic and utility functions